 Denver may not be an obvious choice when looking for a US City to visit, especially next to the likes of San Francisco, Chicago, New York etc., but Denver has so much to offer a visitor.
 Especially a visitor who, like me, loves good beer and outdoor adventures.
 You should definitely visit Denver.

 With its amazing and inventive beer, a young and vibrant population, some of the best Mexican food outside of Mexico, loads of biking and hiking trails, a downtown full of historic red brick buildings, and a world-class outdoor concert venue nestled amongst striking red rocks, I’m pretty sure you are going to love Denver.

 It was really hard to narrow it down, but I have put together a three-day itinerary for what I consider to be the perfect weekend in Denver, which includes all of my favorite things like craft beer, delicious food, and lots of outdoor time.

-If you make it a week you will be able to head into the mountains as well for a few days of touring around – Colorado really is an incredibly beautiful state that is home to a vast wilderness of stunning mountains and charming mountain towns, including my favorite, Telluride.
+If you make it a week you will be able to head into the mountains as well for a few days of touring around, or use Denver as a base and do some day trips.
+Colorado really is an incredibly beautiful state that is home to a vast wilderness of stunning mountains and charming mountain towns, including my favorite, Telluride.

 Hold on to your seats folks, and get ready to get excited to visit Denver!